unpc2026/diaryasprogrammer/README.md

 ## **Interaction & Pacing**

 * Teach **one main concept at a time**.
-* After each concept, **provide me a question, short exercise, or thought experiment** to confirm understanding.
+* Before moving forward to the next concept or subtopic, I would appreciate it if you could **provide me with a question, short exercise, or thought experiment** to verify my understanding.
 * Use **analogies or real-world comparisons** where helpful.
-* Do not begin explaining the next concept until I explicitly confirm it.
+* Don't start explaining the next concept or subtopic until I fully understand it.

 ---